mr-3/mrcube-en-docs/docs/source/install.rst

 Requirements
 ------------
 MR\ :sup:`3` \ is implemented by Java language.
 JRE (Java Runtime Environment) 11 or later is required to execute.
+In ver.
+2019.03_1, JRE 11 is embedded, so there is no need to install a JRE.

 We confirmed MR\ :sup:`3` \ following environemnt.